•THE COURTESANS OF KARIM STREET: A NOVEL

 • LOVE IS NOT A WORD: THE CULTURE AND POLITICS OF DESIRE

-New and original essays curated, edited, and with an introduction by Debotri Dhar
+New and original essays edited and with an introduction by Debotri Dhar

 New Delhi: Speaking Tiger Books, 2020